 It’s official: Gone are the days when employees promptly clock out at 5 p.m.
 Whether they’re burning the midnight oil during busy season or finishing up a project at home, many employees take their work beyond the traditional nine to five grind—and should be compensated properly.

-Overtime pay is the logical solution, but how does it work?
+Overtime pay is the logical solution, but what is overtime pay, and how does it work?